daddyz/phonelib/README.md

 <tt>country_specifier: -> phone { phone.country.try(:upcase) }</tt> - allows to specify country for validation dynamically for each validation.

+<tt>extensions: false</tt> - set to perform check for phone extension to be blank

 ### Basic usage

 To check if phone number is valid simply run: